 The URA provides coverage for business owners (whether they are on-site or not), for owner/occupants of a business, and for tenants operating a business in rented space.

 Business versus Residential Assistance

 URA coverage for moving expenses is similar for residential and non-residential displacees.
-Qualified businesses may choose between a fixed payment or actual moving expense.
-The fixed payment is based on a formula, rather than a schedule.
+Qualified businesses may choose

-Handbook 1378, Chapter 1, Paragraphs 1-4
+Handbook 1378, Chapter 4, Paragraphs 4-2 and 4-5